 It is also that during this period the cult of the god Wodan developed.
 His cult developed relatively late, about the beginning of the era.
 Therefore, coinciding with increased raiding activity.
 Wodan is the god of warriors and his cult might reflect the changes in society, from mainly agricultural towards (also) a warrior culture.

-The result of all these movements, changing alliances and joint enterprises during a period of around five centuries, was a relatively cultural and linguistical homogeneity, also called Nordseegermanisch ‘North Sea-German’ (Lebecq, 2005).
+The result of all these movements, changing alliances and joint enterprises during a period of around five centuries, was a relatively cultural and linguistic homogeneity, also called Nordseegermanisch ‘North Sea-German’ (Lebecq 2005).
 A big melting pot.
 Communities that were very connected via waterways and seafaring skills.
 That was quite a different situation before it all started.
-That time, the Germanic tribes of the sub-Roman world were not entities held together by (again a long German term) a Zusammengehörigkeitgefühl ‘belonging-togetherness’, but were tribally diverse in origin.
-What brought them together, step by step, was probably the search for loot (John, 1996).
+That time, the Germanic tribes of the sub-Roman world were not entities held together by (again a long German term) a Zusammengehörigkeitgefühl ‘belonging-togetherness’, but were tribal diverse in origin.
+What brought them together, step by step, was probably the search for loot (John 1996).

 7 – Rebirth of trade